All You Need to Know about Labour Welfare Fund

 A company that is registered in the state of Andhra Pradesh and employs 20 or more people, should register for the scheme.
 The contribution needs to be done annually, before the 15th of January (of the next year).

-The rules are applicable for companies registered in Andhra Pradesh
+The rules are applicable to companies registered in Andhra Pradesh.

-the contribution for all employees except those who are working in managerial positions or have salary higher than ₹1600 is ₹30
+• The contribution for all employees except those who are working in managerial positions or have a salary higher than ₹1600 is ₹30

-The employer contribution in the labour welfare fund is ₹70
+• The employer contribution to the labour welfare fund is ₹70

 Penalties for Non-compliance

-There is provision for fine of ₹500 and/or imprisonment that can be extended to 3 months period
+There is provision for a fine of ₹500 and/or imprisonment that can be extended to 3 months period.

-On further violation of the rules for the labour welfare fund the imprisonment is extendable to 6 months and/or fine up to ₹1000.
+On further violation of the rules for the labour welfare fund, the imprisonment is extendable to 6 months and/or a fine up to ₹1000.

-The contribution under the Gujarat’s LFT is applicable to the organizations registered in the state of Gujarat
+The contribution under Gujarat’s LFT is applicable to the organizations registered in the state of Gujarat.
+This is a bi-annual contribution for applicable organizations at the end of the months of June and December.

-the first contribution has to be done between 30th June to 15th July, the second contribution to be done from 30th December to 15th January
+• The first contribution has to be done between 30th June to 15th July, and the second contribution has to be done from 30th December to 15th January

-The contribution amount is deducted from employees salary of June and December every year
+• The contribution amount is deducted from employees’ salaries for June and December every year

-For every employee the contribution is ₹6 and employer contribution is Twice that amount which is ₹12 therefore the total amount of contribution becomes ₹18.
+• For every employee, the contribution is ₹6 and the employer contribution is Twice that amount which is ₹12 therefore the total amount of contribution becomes ₹18.

 Penalties for Non-compliance

-the rules under the labour welfare fund are applicable to the any organization registered in state with minimum two employees.
+The rules under the labour welfare fund are applicable to any organization registered in the state with a minimum of two employees.

-The contribution for the labour welfare fund has to be made every month and it should be paid before 5th of next month
+• The contribution to the labour welfare fund has to be made every month and it should be paid before the 5th of next month

-Contribution for employee is ₹4 and the contribution by the employer is ₹8 for every month
+• The contribution for the employees is ₹4 and the contribution by the employer is ₹8 for every month

-There are exception for the contribution including those who are working in managerial capacity, apprentice or part-time workers
+• There are exceptions for the contribution including those who are working in a managerial capacity, apprentice or part-time workers

 Penalty for the violation of rules